iambumblehead/ubports-little-webapp/README.md

 ### The Ubports Little Webapp

 [Ubports][4] is a mobile operating system that does not collect personal data.
 It looks beautiful and is easy to use :).
-'My favorite phone OS.
+My favorite.

-Here, I'll share what's needed to package and install an html/js app as a "click" application for Ubports.
+Here, I'll share what's needed to package and install an html/js app as a "click" package for Ubports.
 Download this little demo app and follow along to create a .click package with it.

-It does not use electron or node-webkit.
-It does use a webapp container provided by your Ubports system.
+It does not use electron or node-webkit, but uses a web container provided by the Ubports system.

 #### Get started